dusk-network/docs-public/src/content/docs/grants/what-is-rfp.md

 - Fully understand the requirements and instructions provided in the RFP document.
 - Address the specific RFP's needs and requirements.
 - Add information about your experience and expertise related to the project.
-- Follow the general and <a href="http://docs.dusk.network/grants/#selection-process" target="_blank"> requirements and guidelines </a>.
+- Follow the general and [requirements and guidelines](/grants#general-requirements).